Xiangqi: Middlegame strategy

 Like in chess, xiangqi piece values depend highly on the position on the board.
 The following study from Volume 42 of the Elegant Pastime Manual, dating from the Ming Dynasty, illustrates this dramatically.
 It is Red to play and win.

 In this position, Red is up two soldiers and a cannon but Black threatens seemingly unstoppable mate with ...Rf1#, since 1.Ec5?
 Ad8! renews the mate threat.
-Note that the red chariot is nearly useless, having only two legal moves, in stark contrast to the very active black chariot.
+The red chariot is nearly useless, having only two legal moves, in stark contrast to the very active black chariot.
 However, Red averts the checkmate by sacrificing both the cannon and chariot: 1.Ca10+!!
 Hxa10 2.Ea3!
-Rxa1 (otherwise the chariot is lost, since the red horse defends e2) 3.Eec1:
+Rxa1 (or the chariot is lost, since the general protects the elephant on e3, which in turn guards g1, and the red horse guards e2) 3.Eec1:

 Despite the substantial sacrifice of material by Red, Black's chariot has now become useless as it is permanently immobilized by the red elephants and horse; the red general prevents the black soldier on g2 from moving laterally to free the chariot (for example 3...g1 4.Gf2).
-Black's horse similarly has no safe move due to the red soldier on c8.
+Black's horse similarly has no safe move due to the red soldier on c8, which also, along with the soldier on f9, prevents the black general from attacking the soldier on f9 from the behind.
 In addition, the black soldier on g6 is undefended and has no safe move, so Red can win it by pushing the soldier on c4 to c6 and moving it laterally to the g-file, after which the position is effectively an endgame of three soldiers against two advisers, an easy win for Red (see below) despite being down a chariot for three soldiers.
+Furthermore, after winning the black soldier on g6, Red can then move their soldier all the way left to the a-file to advance it and win the black horse, after which all four red soldiers can easily checkmate the enemy general.

+Unlike the knight in chess, the xiangqi horse's vulnerability to getting blocked means that it can be rendered "bad" in a similar manner to a bad bishop.
+The next diagram shows a typical example, which is a directmate in 5 with Red to move.